 We are in the middle of our island-hopping sailing itinerary and we have a whole week to go.
 The next stop of this so far amazing sailing trip is the Peloponnese mainland.
 You can get there if you sail from Spetses 15 nautical miles (28 km) west.
 Here you can find numerous harbors and anchorages.
 We can recommend the safe haven at Leonidhion Plaka.
 This tiny village is the home of the aubergine summer festival, several fish taverns and a long sandy beach for your relaxation.

 After you’ve enjoyed some seafood and bright sun you can head south along the coast until you reach the historic hilltop town of Monemvasia.
 However, make sure you check the weather if you want to sail to Monemvasia because sometimes there are strong prevailing southerly winds on the way there.
 If you are a beginner sailor, we recommend sailing north instead, along the coast from Leonidhion and you can also make a stop at Astros.
-You will find a new harbor and a whole castle to explore.
+You will find a new harbour and a whole castle to explore.
 Make sure to bring your adventurous spirit!

 Day #10 – Hinitsa Bay

 We all have certain things we want to do when we go sailing.
 If spending a day and night at a beautiful bay behind a tiny islet then the peaceful anchorage of Hinitsa is your next stop.
-Situated east from the entrance to Porto Hele, this secluded place offers crystal clear waters, more taverns, beautiful sunset and night skies that are ideal for counting stars.
+Situated east from the entrance to Porto Hele, this secluded place offers crystal clear waters, more taverns, the beautiful sunset, and night skies that are ideal for counting stars.

 Day #11/12 – Travel Back

 You’ve had a lot of fun the last few days, but at this point, you may be thinking of returning to Athens.
 However, this is not the end.
 It’s just an opportunity to visit some of the places you might have missed in your first week.
-Remember that Spetses, Hydra, and Ermioni are all just a half day away from Hinitsa Bay.
+Remember that Spetses, Hydra, and Ermioni are all just a half-day away from Hinitsa Bay.
 Before you sail towards the Poros channel, you can visit one lovely anchorage by Nisos Soupia.
 We’ve already seen donkeys and goats, but here you can see a frog.
 Well, at least a rock that resembles one.
 Known as “frog rock” this creation of nature surely makes for a funny travel story.

 Day #13/14 – Perdika and Agistri

 If you just can’t get enough, you can sneak in one more island to your collection.
-The island of Agistri has a harbor on the north coast.
+The island of Agistri has a harbour on the north coast.
 This one is ideal for visiting yachts, but it is shallow in parts so be careful with your depth gauge.
 Here you can also visit a typical Greek village, with whitewashed houses and walled gardens for that last touch with the Greek culture, friendly people and beautiful nature.